buildpacks/rfcs/text/0000-stack-images-config-env-path-must-exist.md

   * I feel this is not a major concern, as Docker's workarounds are not documented and are problematic in the first place.
 Docker itself only documents setting the entire env vars through `ENV PATH=...`.
 * Stack Authors will need to correctly duplicate their Windows registry value of `PATH`, which may lead to accidental mis-matches.
   * No good option for mitigation but some possibilities considered:
       * Change _lifecycle_ or _launcher_ to compare the running container's `PATH` with the Windows registry value.
-A warning message could be given to the user, but it could be fatal since only a Stack Author could not fix the issue.
+A warning message could be given to the user, but it could not be fatal since only a Stack Author could not fix the issue.
       * Change platforms to attempt to read an image's `Hives/*_Delta`, though the format is undocumented and potentially unstable and the value would need to be aggregated from every layer and hive delta file.
       * Change platforms to create a one-off container that would return Docker's runtime value of `PATH`.